What is a proclamation?

 Jesus while stretched out on a bloody cross suffering for all of us, uttered His own Emancipation Proclamation when He cried out, “It is Finished.”
 With those three words, His proclamation was that all the sins of all mankind for all time were paid for!

 John put it this way;

-- 1 John 2:2 (NASB) and He Himself is the propitiation (the payment) for our sins; and not for ours only, but also for those of the whole world.
+1 John 2:2 (NASB) and He Himself is the propitiation (the payment) for our sins; and not for ours only, but also for those of the whole world.

 So I believe that the Gospel is a proclamation of something that is finished.
 Jesus is the Savior and you are saved!

-Let’s not confuse a desire to know and walk with God now with a mandate to do so, or else.
-This my friends, is my joyful proclamation to you.
+In closing, let’s not confuse an INVITATION to enjoy fellowship with and receive guidance and instruction from God, with the PROCLAMATION that He is the Savior.
+He already saved us for eternity, and He didn’t and doesn’t need our help.
+Let’s not confuse a invitation to know and walk with God now, with a mandate to do so, or else.
+This friends, is my joyful proclamation to you.